johsteffens/mocutsvd/doc/mocutsvd.md

 The back-transformation on $U,V$, on the other hand, has approximately the same complexity as band-diagonalization.
 Therefore, this part should be done with careful optimization.
 B. Lang [9] showed that the back-transformations can be rearranged in a cache-efficient manner and he suggests using the WY-representation for accrued left and right HR.

-Subsequent work focused on adapting the 3-phase solution using the BLAS framework on specialized hardware such as the GPU, e.g. M. Gates et al. [11].
+Subsequent work focused on adapting the 3-phase solution using the BLAS framework on specialized or heterogenous hardware [11], [14].

 ## The MocUT Algorithm